Sikhs in the British Indian Army: 19th century

+The Sikhs mostly did not rebel against British-rule after their annexation, due to the memory of the losses in the Anglo-Sikh Wars being recent.
+The Sikh Regiment and Sikh-ruled princely states, such as Kapurthala and Patiala, supported the British during the Indian Rebellion of 1857.
 The British began to preferentially recruit Sikhs into its colonial military in the period after the Indian rebellion of 1857.

 Battle of Saragarhi

 The Battle of Saragarhi is considered one of the great battles in Sikh military history.
 On 12 September 1897 a contingent of twenty-one soldiers from the 36th Sikhs regiment (now the 4th Battalion of the Sikh Regiment of Indian Army), led by Havildar Ishar Singh held off an Afghan attack of 10,000 men for several hours.
 All 21 Sikh soldiers chose to fight to the death instead of surrendering.
 In recognition of their sacrifice, the British Parliament paid them respect, and each one of them was awarded the Indian Order of Merit (equivalent to the Victoria Cross).